nj-vs-vh/pyindigo/README.md

 - testing with real devices
 - testing (unit tests on modules, integration with CCD Imager Simulator)
 - multidriver mode — C extension upgrade
-- working with remote devices — should be easy, but I haven
+- working with remote devices — should be easy
 - PPA publishing
-- OOP bus-driver-device modelling
-- helper func for 'ensuring property set' — one-time confirmation callback and 'blocking await' with `while True` until callback returns
-- property schemas for the rest of the properties (parse automatically?)
+- property schemas for the rest of the properties (parse tables automatically?)
 - `.pyi` file for core_ext module

 ### Open questions:
 - Current installation process assumes that Indigo is installed i.e. all files are copied to `/usr/local/...`.
 This is not easily portable, and requires modifying system directories with sudo.
 Is there a better way?
 Some kind of portable install with manually set environment variables to link everything together (Python, Pyindigo client, Indigo lib, Indigo drivers)?
 - `enable_blob_mode` — how to use it and do I need to worry about it?
-- Agent devices — do they require any extra handling by this client, or this will be entirely on end-users?
-- Config property and file — how does it work?
-When I worked with ZWO camera, it refused to connect unless I manually created file and copied contents from elsewhere?
-Does this property require any extra care or this behaviour is device-specific?
-- What license should I use for distribution?
+This seems important for remote operation.